How to Integrate Siri into Third Party iOS Apps?

 - While developers enable Siri in third-party apps, they can specify the word of their choice, however, SiriKit has word limitations.

-- Although Apple is allowing Siri integration with 3rd party apps, the SiriKit is still not available for the recently updated macOS Sierra with Siri.
+- Although Apple is allowing Siri app integration, the SiriKit is still not available for the recently updated macOS Sierra with Siri.

-- Apps with Siri integration may have chances of mistakes when it comes to different accents of users in which case Siri assumes commands.
+- Apps with Siri integration may commit mistakes when it comes to different accents of users in which Siri assumes commands.

-According to App Store stats 2018, Apple has seen tremendous growth all these years when it comes to mobile apps.
-However, one thing Apple didn’t allow was third-party apps with Siri integration which is surprising considering all its competitors are way ahead in the area.
+According to App Store statistics 2018, Apple has seen tremendous growth all these years when it comes to mobile apps.
+However, one thing Apple didn’t allow was Siri app integration with third parties which is surprising considering all its competitors are way ahead in this segment.

 Apple might be a little late when it comes to letting in the third-party applications use voice recognition.
 The competition in this market is high with Google Now, Windows Cortana and Amazon’s Alexa.
-The market revenue is set to grow tremendously in the future as the chart above shows itself.
+The market revenue is set to grow tremendously in the future as the chart above reflects.